Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 #### Utilitarians

 Bentham, for instance, is well known for his maxim "strive toward the greatest good for the greatest number".
-In principle, this seems both reasonable and laudable; but matters rapidly become turbid when one has to pronounce upon what exactly qualifies as "good", and how much weight to assign to competing goods (not to mention competing bads).
-In the context of the plurality of human circumstances, cultures and dispositions, it would seem that any quest for an objective / universal good is utterly hopeless.
+In principle, this seems both reasonable and laudable; but matters rapidly become turbid when one has to decide what exactly qualifies as "good", and how much weight to assign to competing goods (not to mention competing bads).
+In the context of the plurality of human circumstances, cultures and dispositions, it would seem that any quest for an objective / universal good is hopeless.

 Therefore, a morality-judgement made within the utilitarian framework might be worse than useless without an explicit and honest statement of a "utility goal": that is, what you (the judge) think we ought to strive for: what "good" you want to maximise.
 Unfortunately, any given utility goal will be at least partially incompatible with other legitimate utility goals.
 E.g. I want to lower the tax burden on citizens, but you want to ensure that everyone has access to healthcare.
 They are subjective and open to debate; we must always ask "Who is judging?
 And on what criteria?".